 4 times world Champion Fabian Cancellara and Tony Martin both became 4 times world time trial champions on the road

-Remco Evenepoel: was immediately good for a silver medal at his 1st participation in 2019, at the age of 20.
+Remco Evenepoel: He immediately secured a silver medal on his first participation in 2019, and this at the age of 20.
+He is currently already a three-time world time trial champion and could join Cancellara and Martin in 2026.

 7 gold medals Germany is the country with the most gold medals, ahead of Switzerland and Australia (both 5).